gelatodigital/gelato-uniswap/README.md

 - [`demo/Part-1_Gelato_Providers/step3-provide-funds.js`](https://github.com/gelatodigital/gelato-kyber/blob/master/demo/Part-1_Gelato_Providers/step3-provide-funds.js)

-You can always withdraw the funds from Gelato later (by running `yarn batch-unprovide`).
+You can always withdraw the funds from Gelato at any time (by running `yarn batch-unprovide`).

-:icecream: :icecream: :icecream:

-### Step 4: Whitelist Tasks
+### Step 4: Whitelist Task Specs

 Providers must list the type of `Tasks` that they pay `Exectuors` for.
 As a `Provider` you want to make sure that your Users can only submit the type of `Task` that you have preapproved, so that you, for example, make sure that the `Task` has your fee mechanism encoded into it.
+This blueprint of a `Task` is called a `TaskSpec`.

 Whitelist the **Kyber Automation Task** of this demo that is linked to your **FeeHandler** `Action`, by running this: